Hervian/safety-mirror/README.md

 Notice that you have to provide the method parameters in generics under certain circumstances (When the method is overloaded, or if the method has a varargs parameter).

-Note that the library requires Java 8 or above.

-## Dependency Management

-Since this project is not in any Maven repo you must use [JitPack](https://jitpack.io/) to add the dependency.

 ## Related projects
 See [lambda-factory](https://github.com/Hervian/lambda-factory), which makes your Method invocations as fast as direct method invocation.